Mitchellpkt/TrackSubtract/README.md

 -  To test whether or not a removal has been successful is as simple as checking the output against the music identification service again.
 If it can recognize the song from the output, another treatment is necessary to scrub its remnants.

--  Thanks to the Insight Remote 2018 cohort and Amir Assadi for helping me bounce ideas around. :- )
+-  Thanks to the Insight Remote 2018 cohort and Amir Assadi for helping me bounce these ideas around. :- )